AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/configuration-variables.md

 The name " *`fpCookieDomainPeriods`*" refers to the number of periods (".") in the domain when the domain begins with "www."
 For example, `www.mysite.com` contains two periods, while `www.mysite.co.jp` contains three periods.
 Another way to describe the variable is the number of sections in the main domain of the site (two for `mysite.com` and three for `mysite.co.jp`).

-The AppMeasurement for JavaScript file uses the *`fpCookieDomainPeriods`* variable to determine the domain with which to set first-party cookies other than the [!UICONTROL visitor ID] (s_vi) cookie.
+The [!DNL AppMeasurement] for JavaScript file uses the *`fpCookieDomainPeriods`* variable to determine the domain with which to set first-party cookies other than the [!UICONTROL visitor ID] (s_vi) cookie.
 There are at least two cookies affected by this variable, including s_sq and s_cc (used for visitor click map and cookie checking respectively).
 Cookies used by plug-ins such as [!UICONTROL getValOnce] are also affected.

 |  Max Size  | Debugger Parameter  | Reports Populated  | Default Value  |
 |---|---|---|---|